ruby/reline/doc/for_users.md

 - Give another `C-r` command; Reline searches upward for the next command matching `a`.
 - Type another character, say `b`; Reline searches upward for a command matching `ab`.

+### Exiting the Application

+To exit the application, use command `C-d` on an empty command line.

 ## Command Line Commands